Naguissa/uSevenSegmentLib/README.md

  * Rename to uSevenSegmentLib.zip
  * Install library on Arduino

+## Documentation and extras ##

+You can find all documentation and extras in this repository: https://github.com/Naguissa/uSevenSegmentLib_doc_and_extras

+Due GitHub limitations HTML documentation is not avaliable online, you need to download the zip.

 ## Usage ##

 Important: Remember to add resistors as needed, depending on your MCU voltage.